4bdu1/ssms-api/README.md

 ## Deployment
 Local deployment is done using [tilt](https://tilt.dev) to run application in k8s locally (Docker Desktop for eg.).

+Run `mvn clean install` from root to install all packages from modules.

 Make sure you have docker desktop installed and kubernetes started.
 Change directory into the infrastructure folder and kubernetes.
 Run `tilt up` to start application.
 This assumes you have a local PostgresDB running on port 5432 with username `ussms` and default password `ussms`.
 This can be changed using the `DB_USER` and `DB_PASS` env vars.